kxcontrib/phrases/docs/round.md

 ```

-## Rounding, but to nearest even integer if fractional part is 0.5
+## Round, but to nearest even integer if fractional part is 0.5

 ```q
 q)rn:{floor x+0.5*not 0.5=x mod 2}